dcaffer07/Drag-Racer/README.md

 > To work diligently in order to create a product that improves and expands our overall knowledge of how basic engineering operates.
 We are expected to work professionally, using our time and resources wisely.
 We are expected to work with our partners efficiently to create an object that operates under the parameters provided.
 With this we will create a device that incorporates all of the aspects of engineering we have learned about to scare and startle those who aren’t scared and startled enough in an effort to make the world a less scared-and-startle-free space.

 #### Description (establishing the foundation)
+> Design, Build, and Program a Drag Race Car to safely and quikly travel a length of 10ft and across the finish line in the fastest time.
+Have a photointerrupter putt at the most front portion of your car.
+Allow adjustment of your photointerrupter to have a height between 80mm and 100mm.
+Pushbutton must be included.
+Work in a partnerhsip and get to work!

 #### Planning Document
 [Here is the planning doc that was created pre-creation](https://docs.google.com/document/d/14ydlslu0jilWMhaa84WuWhr467ZRmgDgo2GTIVmntT8/edit#heading=h.ukbi0a75zb46)